NuhashHaque/Bangla-TextClassification-Analysis-EDA-and-Models/README.md

 | Bi-LSTM | 0.9276        | 0.9277   |  0.9275      |    0.9275     |
 | CNN-BiLSTM Hybrid | 0.9061     | 0.9067      |  0.9061     |    0.9060     |

-In this simple model we have got **`81%`** validation accuracy which is not bad for such an multiclass imbalanced dataset.
-Besides Confusion Matrix and other evaluation measures have been taken to determine the effectiveness of the developed model.
-From the confusion matrix it is observed that the maximum number of misclassified headlines are fall in the caltegory of **`Natinal, International and Politics `** and it makes sense because this categories headlines are kind of similar in words.
-The accuracy, precision, recall and f1-score result also demonstrate this issue.
+In this project, i have found **`93%`** accuracy with Deep Neural Network model which is the best score.
+Report of classification and the Confusion Matrix shows that the models miss classified the category of  **`economy, state and education `**.
+It is because the text in this categories are very similar and contain similar words.

-**In conclusion, we have achieved a good accuracy of `84%` on this simple recurrent neural network for Bengali news headline categorization task.
-This accuray can be further improved by doing hyperparameter tunning and by employing more shophisticated network architecture with a large dataset.**
+**In conclusion, I have achieved good accuracy with different models.
+This accuray can be further improved by doing hyperparameter tunning and by employing more shophisticated network architecture like Transformers and Pretrained Embeddings.**